Name: Amado Vrieswijk

 AW: After training a lot on my foil in the past months, I was disappointed in Korea with 11th place, I was better in Japan, but missed out on the podium by just 0.7 points.
 I told myself, next time I’ll do better and I did it!

 For me, I use the perfect equipment: The JP-Australia Hydrofoil 150 is awesome together with the Severne Sails Hyperglide and the Starboard racing-foil.
-Finding the right course is a challenge in every heat, but anticipation on the gusts and a lot of balance is the trick.
+Finding the right course is a challenge in every heat, but the anticipation of the gusts and a lot of balance is the trick.

 WZ: Will we still see you in freestyling events, or are you now focusing 100% on windfoil and slalom?